Far Away (play): Plot summary

 Scene 3: Todd and Joan speak about different hat genres: Animal and Abstract.
 Joan changes the subject and asks why Todd doesn't do something (regarding the corruption).
 He says he spends days wondering what he should do.

 Scene 4: Joan and Todd compliment each other on their almost completed hats.
 Todd announces he is going to talk to "him" (someone working above Todd).
 He says he is going to talk about the brother-in-law and hint at the possibility of leaking information to a friend of his who is a journalist.
-He say that if he lost his job, he'd miss Joan.
+He says that if he lost his job, he'd miss Joan.

 Scene 5 shows the completed hats of Todd and Joan on the heads of prisoners being marched to have the hats "judged" in the trials.

 Scene 6 returns to the factory.
 Joan states that she can't believe that she won.
 She says she doesn't understand why more aren't kept, because they could be re-used.
 Todd says that keeping more hats would put them out of work.
 Joan thinks it is sad that all the hats are burned with the bodies.
 Todd says that the hats are metaphorical for life.
 He is not bothered that only three out of nearly 300 hats that he has created made it to the museum.
 He loves making beauty that disappears.
 Todd brings up his meeting with "him".
 "He" said, "These things must be thought about".
 Todd wonders if "he" was talking about the content of their meeting, or if he should fire Todd.
 Joan reminds Todd about the journalist he knows.
 Joan hypothesizes that the whole industry is corrupt.
 She says that if Todd is fired, she will resign.
 Todd almost tells Joan that he loves her, but quickly changes to saying that he loves beads.

 Act 3, Scene 1 finds Harper and Todd at Harper's house waiting for Joan to return.
 They discuss the paranoia caused by not knowing what side various aspects of nature is on.
 They are very worried about Joan who eventually returns in a very frazzled state.
 She delivers a monologue about her fear of every natural thing on her journey (a stream, horses, light, and dark).
 She does not know whose side of the war they are on.